 The LANL Damage Assessment Plan

-The LANL Damage Assessment Plan was finalized in 2014 and presents the assessment activities the LANL Natural Resource Trustees intend to conduct in order to assess injuries and service losses to natural resources in and around LANL, and to plan restoration of injured resources.
+The LANL Final Damage Assessment Plan was finalized April 30, 2014 and presents the assessment activities the LANL Natural Resource Trustee Council intends to conduct in order to assess injuries and service losses to natural resources in and around LANL, and to plan restoration of injured resources.

-Assessment activities in the LANL Damage Assessment Plan include:
+Assessment activities in the LANL Damage Assessment Plan (described in Chapter 6 of the Plan) include: